-- Chief Operating Officer of Trebuchet Group Holdings Limited. - Recently retired as Chief Operating Officer of Armour Group Holdings Limited.
-Prior to joining Armour, was Director of Development of Saltus Grammar School, a private co-educational facility in Bermuda. - Consulted for, and worked with, a number of other Bermuda-based insurance and financial services companies, including Lombard Odier Darier Hentsch (Bermuda), AON Group of Companies and Frank B. Hall (Bermuda) Limited. - Member of the Boards of Wyndham Hotels and Resorts and Apollo Global Management, Inc. - Member of the Institute of Chartered Accountants of Bermuda
+- Director of Trebuchet Group Holdings Limited. - Retired Chief Operating Officer of Armour Group Holdings Limited. - Prior to joining Armour, was Director of Development of Saltus Grammar School, a private co-educational facility in Bermuda. - Consulted for, and worked with, a number of other Bermuda-based insurance and financial services companies, including Lombard Odier Darier Hentsch (Bermuda), AON Group of Companies, and Frank B. Hall (Bermuda) Limited. - Member of the Boards of Wyndham Hotels and Resorts, Apollo Global Management, Inc., and Bermuda Asset Management, Ltd. - Member of the Institute of Chartered Accountants of Bermuda.